cygnusb2b/fortnight-graph/README.md

 Specifies the number of campaigns that should be returned.
 The default value is `1` and cannot exceed `10`.
 The CSA will do its best to return the number requested, but is not guaranteed, based on inventory conditions.
 For example, `limit=2` or `limit=5`.

 **`cv`**
 The custom variables to send with the request.
-Can be sent as either object-notated key/values, or as a URL encoded query string.
-For example, as an object: `cv[foo]=bar&cv[key]=value`, or as URL encoded string: `cv=foo%3Dbar%26key%3Dvalue`
+Only custom variables that have been pre-defined in the system will be used.
+Any others will be ignored.
+Should be sent as: `cv=foo:bar;key:value`.
+See note on variable format below.

 **`mv`**
 The custom merge values to be used inside the placement's template.
 Will only be applied if the variable exists within the template.
-Can be sent as either object-notated key/values, or as a URL encoded query string.
-For example, as an object: `mv[foo]=bar&mv[key]=value`, or as URL encoded string: `mv=foo%3Dbar%26key%3Dvalue`
+Should be sent as: `mv=foo:bar;key:value`.
+See note on variable format below.

+**Note on Variable Format**
+Special characters within the key or value part should still be URL encoded.
+For example `cv=foo:bar!` should be sent as `cv=foo:bar%21`.

+If a `;` or `:` must be present as a key or value, it must be encoded.
+For example, to create a `{ 'f:oo' : 'ba;r' }` object, the string must be sent as `cv=f%3Aoo:ba%3Br`.

+If you decide to encode the _entire_ string you can, but note that `:` and `;` must be _double-encoded_.
+For example, in order to create `{ foo: 'ba:r', key: 'value!' }` (when encoding the entire string), the string must be sent as `cv=foo%3Aba%253Ar%3Bkey%3Avalue%21`.
+If you are _not_ encoding the entire string, this value will also acceptable: `cv=foo:ba%3Ar;key:value%21`.

 ## Development
 ### Docker Compose